 The Focus Magnifier function can be assigned to a control wheel button such as the Center, Left, or Right button.
 See page Configuration for details.

 You can activate both, Manual Focus Assist and Focus Magnifier, at the same time.
 So you can choose whether you want to have magnification activated by both methods or only by one or even none of them.

 For "normal" photos, we use manual focus on the Sony RX100 M1 only on rare occasions.
 My personal problem with manual focusing is that, being used to an EVF, I find it hard to recognize on the LCD screen when an object is in focus - even focus peaking and magnification do not help me much, particularly if it is too bright.

 One instance for using manual focus are photos of the sky.
-Here autofocus often cannot find a target, and therefore we set the focus to (about) infinity by locking it on a distance AF target (or turn the control ring until you believe infinity has been reached...).
+Here autofocus often cannot find a target, and therefore we set the focus to (about) infinity by locking it on a distance AF target (turn the control ring until you believe infinity has been reached may not work, as I found out for other camera, because you already be beyond infinity...).
 I also use the "infinity" trick for situations when objects in the foreground might fool the autofocus (a fence, flowers, ...).

 Another instance are sports photos where autofocus is often far too slow.
 Here, focus lock can be an alternative to AF as well: Either you pre-focus, keep the shutter button half-pressed, and wait for "the" moment.
 Or you set the distance using AF and a suitable target at the expected distance, lock focus by switching from AF to MF, and then wait for "the" moment.